 - b.
-Install the B4UFLY app, which is an easy way to determine whether there are any restrictions or requirements in effect at the location where you want to fly a UAV. - FAA plans to release the iOS app to ~1,000 beta testers during the summer of 2015 and then run the test for several months.
+Install the B4UFLY app, which is an easy way to determine whether there are any restrictions or requirements in effect at the location where you want to fly a UAV. - FAA released the iOS app to ~1,000 beta testers during the summer of 2015.
+If you want to be put on a wait list for testing, visit (www.faa.gov/uas/b4ufly/).
 Eventually, the agency will release the app to the general public and make an Android version.